citp/privacy-policy-historical/m/mi/mig/migration.wa.gov.au.md

-> *The following text is extracted and transformed from the migration.wa.gov.au privacy policy that was archived on 2011-05-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110506180651id_/http%3A//www.trainingwa.wa.gov.au/trainingwa/redirect%3Foid%3DMultiPartArticle-id-5748813) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the migration.wa.gov.au privacy policy that was archived on 2011-11-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111107164252id_/http%3A//www.migration.wa.gov.au/Pages/Privacy.aspx) for the most accurate reproduction.*

-# The Department of Training and Workforce Development - Training WA - Privacy
+#

 The Western Australian Department of Training and Workforce Development does not attempt to collect Personal Information* about you when you visit this website.
 You can generally visit this website without revealing Personal Information*, unless you choose to provide it.
 The information collected by the Western Australian Department of Training and Workforce Development is dependant upon the actions undertaken when visiting the website.